hydephp/develop/packages/framework/src/Concerns/FrontMatter/Schemas/README.md

 the schema constructor will assign an appropriate one.

 ## Data types
 The data types used for the class properties should match the ones in the front matter, and if they don't, the actual YAML values should be documented.
+All the trait properties must be public.

 For example, the blog post author model can in the YAML matter be a string or array, but internally it is always an Author object or null.
 So the following is used instead: